Rustic-Citrus/PythonicBattleships/README.md

 ## Issues

-Under the issues tab on the GitHub repository page, I've added some of the bugs that I've come across from my own testing.
+Under the Issues tab on the GitHub repository page, I've added some of the bugs that I've come across from my own testing.
 When I resolve them, I'll update the page.

+If you encounter any bugs when you are playing, I encourage you to add them to Issues as well.

 ## Future Developments